Haron Din: A proposed Eulogy

 Pas Spiritual Leader Haron Din passed on September 16, 2016, and will be buried at a Muslim cemetery in Livermore, California.

-The emotion in the air is a calming balm as it will encourage his detractors, who count ironically as partners, to back off and appreciate his austere lifestyle and that, not unlike his predecessor, he lived in a modest home and drove an old Mercedes to work without a cacophony of sirens that accompanies his counterparts in Putrajaya.
+The emotion in the air is a calming balm as it will encourage his detractors, who count ironically as partners, to back off and appreciate his austere lifestyle and that he lived in a modest home, not unlike his predecessor.
+He drove an old Mercedes to work without the cacophony of sirens that accompanied his counterparts in Putrajaya.

 The thing is, after the 60-day rule, critiques will remember not only his austerity but when he came down the pike and said, "PAS will implement Hudud once the party takes control of the central government," and his predecessor, who added that "Pakatan Rakyat will eventually accept the Islamic ideology."